sshchicago/admin/board/minutes/2020-09-29_board_minutes.md

   - after server stuff/ heat death of universe

 - Front room improvements
- - air conditioner up!
  - chunkify the proposal to do incrementally
-  - east wall first
-   - drop leaf tables?
   - S&L couch/chairs will be burned
 - Elections
   - Nominations
     - Everyone but Tomo and John are returning